 Making an appointment at the Writing Center is easy.

-Note: The Writing Center will be offering virtual appointments during the Fall 2020 term.
+Note: The Writing Center will be offering virtual appointments during the Winter 2021 term.
 Online appointments and eTutoring are both open and available to students.
 For those of you new to online or eTutoring appointments, read the descriptions below explaining these two types of appointments.
 If you have any questions, or if online / eTutoring is not accessible to you (limited internet or technology access) please email the Writing Center coordinator.

 Sign up through our online scheduling system, WCONLINE.